This is the multi-page printable view of this section. Click here to print.

 3 Password: <secretKey>

-To log in with an authentication key, you must create an authentication key on the IAM > Authentication Key Management page and set the authentication method to Authentication Key Authentication in the Security Settings.
+- To log in with an authentication key, create an authentication key on the IAM > Authentication Key Management page, and set the authentication method to Authentication Key Authentication in Security Settings.

-- Security settings should be checked before modifying the Authentication key security settings modification popup at the top with a notice about the authentication key authentication method.
-For more information on how to create an authentication key and set up authentication key authentication, see Management > IAM > Managing Authentication Keys.
+- For detailed information on how to create an authentication key and set up authentication key verification, see Management > IAM > Manage Authentication Keys.

-To push an image to the registry, please refer to the following command.
+To push an image to the registry, refer to the following command.

 1 docker push [registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[repository]/[image:tag]

-To pull an image from the registry, please refer to the following command.
+To pull an image from the registry, refer to the following command.

 1 docker pull [registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[repository]/[image:tag]

-You can log in to the Container Registry using the CLI command and push or pull the Helm chart.
+You can log in to the Container Registry using CLI commands and push or pull Helm charts.

-The user can log in to the Container Registry using the authentication key.
+The user can log in to the Container Registry using an authentication key.

-For more information about policy and permission settings, see Management > IAM > Policy.
+For detailed information on policies and permission settings, see Management > IAM > Policy.

-Logs in using the AccessKey, SecretKey of the authentication key and the registry endpoint.
+Log in using the authentication key’s AccessKey, SecretKey, and the registry endpoint.

-- Registry endpoint : Container Registry details page can be found.
+- Registry endpoint: Container Registry Details can be found on the page.

 - Private endpoint : [registryname-registryid].scr.private.[region].[offering].samsungsdscloud.com